dominyka1652/OOP2/README.md

 10. Version [v2.0](https://github.com/dominyka1652/OOP2/tree/v2.0).
 In this version I made unit tests.

 #### The explanations how to use each version are in branches.

+### Usage of versions
+1. If you do not have visual studio, download and install it
+2. Download the chosen release and open a project file
+3. Press the button F5 to run the program or use make file

+###
+1. The program asks you if you want to create files (write "s") or not (write "n")
+2. If you choose yes:
+    - enter the number of files you want to generate
+    - enter the number of sudents
+    - enter the number of homeworks
+    - enter "v" if you want to get the average or enter "m" if you want to get median.
+    - if you choose more ten 1 file, then the program asks you to enter everything that is mentioned from b)
+3. If you choose no:
+    - enter "i" if you want to input data manually or enter "n" if you want to read from a file:
+      - if you choose "i":
+      - Enter the name of a input file
+      - In a next step enter the number of homework marks that is written in a file
+      - Then write "v" if you want to get a average of grades or "m" if you want to get median.
+After this a file named           "Rezultatai" will be created in the same location as your program.
+          - If you choose to enter data manually:
+          - Enter the number of students
+          - Enter the answer to the question: if you know the number of homeworks type "t", if not then type "n".
+a.
+If you choose yes:
+    - The program asks you to enter the number of marks
+    - Write the surname of student
+    - Then write the name of student
+    - After these steps the programs asks you if you want to write marks by yourself (write "i") or to generate randomly (write "s"):
+      - If you choose to enter marks by yourself write as many grades as you entered before and when you are done write the number 0 and then enter egzam rezult.
+After these steps input starts again with writing name of a student.
+      - If you choose to generate marks randomly, they will appear on the screen and inputs start again with writing name of a student.
+    - when you are done with input the program asks you if you want to get a average (enter "v") or a median (enter "m" and the output file will be created
+b.
+If you choose no:
+     - Program asks you to write the name of student
+     - After this write the surname of student
+     - After these steps the programs asks you if you want to write marks by yourself (write "i") or to generate randomly (write "s")
+       - If you choose to enter marks by yourself write as many grades as you want and when you are done write the number 0 and then enter egzam rezult.
+After these steps input starts again with writing name of a student.
+       - If you choose to generate marks randomly, the next step is to enter the number of grades you want to be generated.
+They will appear on the screen and input starts again with writing name of a student.
+    - when you are done with input the program asks you if you want to get a average (enter "v") or a median (enter "m" and the output file will be created

+ 4.  - if you choose "n" enter name of the file without ".txt"</h6>
+     - enter the number of marks without exam </h6>
+     - write "v" if you want to get an average or "m" if you want to get a median</h6>